KOEGlike/meko/README.md

 ## Firmware

 The firmware is very WIP!!!!
 It will be written in rust with the esp-idf-svc and embassy-executor frameworks.
 I choose the std route for rust instead of the no-std one, because with std i can use existing std libraries for audio processing, no-std has more performance but it's still in ts infancy, and doesn't have mature libraries.
+It will support lots of file formats, Spotify connect support, AirPlay 2 Support, and maybe qobuz

 ## BOM